Chakra Sounds

 Origin of the Harmonium

 The instrument was originally used by Christian missionaries in Europe and the Americas who either could not afford or could not transport larger organs.
 Harmoniums were brought to India about a century later in the late 1800s.
 The harmonium was temporarily banned from music broadcasts in India in the 1940s.
 This was because the subtleties of Indian music could not be reproduced with the fixed reed tones and the western scale of twelve semitones.
 However, the fixed nature of the tones was also a great benefit: the instrument did not lose tuning in hot or humid weather.

 The harmonium is now the most commonly used instrument in northern India and the most popular kirtan instrument around the world.

-Harmonium music is often associated with kirtan, a form of sacred singing in a group setting, often in call and response.
+Kirtan is a form of sacred singing in a group setting, often in call and response.
 The word “kirtan” comes from Sanskrit and specifically refers to the practice of singing mantras.
 Kirtan is a growing phenomenon in the West, often associated with yoga studios or meditation centers.
-More in Kirtan Music & FAQs.
-Some define kirtan music as chanting the names of God.
-Other kirtan music is specifically related to the chakras.
-There are seed syllables and Vedic mantras for each of the chakras.
-See the article Chakra Mantras for more info and examples.
+Learn more in Kirtan Music & FAQs.

 Organ music in West is usually associated with hymns and sacred music.
 Thus, the connection to the harmonium in the early days of missionary activity in North America as mentioned above.
 The sound of an organ is powerful and soothing at the same time, perfect for the solar plexus chakra.
 Explore other aspects of this chakra in Solar Plexus Chakra Meaning.